biohead/AboveBracknell/README.md

 Also Requires:
 * aircrafts.json
 * operators.json

-Found at [Micrtronics.de](http://www.mictronics.de/)under Aircraft Database.
+Both can be found at [Micrtronics.de](http://www.mictronics.de/) under Aircraft Database.
 Use the Export function on the website

 ## Install Instructions:
 * Clone the repository to the Pi